algoexpert-io/iOSExpert/solution-wrap-up/CatFancy-final/README.md

 Aside from meeting the requirements of the coding challenge, I focused in CatFancy on using a technique, dependency injection, and an architectural pattern, the coordinator, that facilitate unit testing.
 I have come to value unit testing because, as Jon Reid [observed](https://qualitycoding.org), a "robust suite of unit tests acts as a safety harness, giving you [courage](https://www.theverge.com/2016/9/7/12838024/apple-iphone-7-plus-headphone-jack-removal-courage) to make bold changes."
 In nuts-and-bolts terms, dependency injection makes objects testable by isolating dependencies and side effects.
 I have [written](https://racecondition.software/blog/dependency-injection/) [elsewhere](https://racecondition.software/blog/unit-testing/) on dependency injection.
 The coordinator pattern makes `UIViewController`s more testable by removing from them the work of navigating to other `UIViewController`s, whether in the [app itself](CatFancy/Navigation/BrowseBreedsDelegate.swift) or in [external apps](CatFancy/Navigation/BreedDelegate.swift).
 CatFancy's unit-test coverage is 88.7%.

-CatFancy demonstrates two new Swift features, `if let` [shorthand](https://github.com/apple/swift-evolution/blob/main/proposals/0345-if-let-shorthand.md) and `async`/`await` [concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md).
+CatFancy demonstrates two newer Swift features, `if let` [shorthand](https://github.com/apple/swift-evolution/blob/main/proposals/0345-if-let-shorthand.md) and `async`/`await` [concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md).

 Although the requirements only call for two screens, breed browsing and breed details, I chose to implement a settings screen to give the reviewer the option of choosing an alternate `URL` or `URLSession`.
 This screen is also home to the sort-order setting.